1967 Madras State Legislative Assembly election: Issues

 The major issues at play in the election were the official language issue, the rise in essential commodity prices and the shortage of rice.
 The central Government led by the Indian National Congress had implemented an act replacing English with Hindi as an official language of India while retaining a possible "associate" status to English.
 The switchover came into effect on 26 January 1965.
 In protest to the vague wording of the act, fearing a possible elimination of English and imposition of Hindi, DMK had launched an agitation opposing the switchover and that agitation turned violent.
 The 1967 election was held in the aftermath of this violence.

 The acute rice shortage prevailing in the state became an election issue with the DMK promising to supply three padis (approx. 4.5 kg) of rice for 1 Rupee in its election manifesto.
 The DMK capitalised on the rice shortage as well as widespread discontent with the Bhaktavatsalam administration.
-Slogans like Kamarajar Annachi kadalaiparuppu vilai ennachu (Elder Brother (Annachi is a title historically been used to refer to a person of Kamaraj's caste) Kamaraj, what happened to the price of chana dal?), Bhaktavatsalam annachi arisi vilai ennachu (lit.
+Slogans like Kamarajar Annachi kadalaiparuppu vilai ennachu (Elder Brother (Annachi is a title historically been used to refer to a person of Kamaraj's caste) Kamaraj, what happened to the price of chana dal?), Bhaktavatsalam annachi, arisi vilai ennachu (lit.
 Brother Bhatavatsalam, what happened to the price of rice?) were used effectively by the DMK to stir public anger against the Congress.

 This election was noted for popular actor, DMK candidate and future Chief Minister M.G.
 Ramachandran (MGR) being shot in the throat by actor M.R.
-Radha.
+Radha mere weeks before the polls.
 He survived the shooting, but the incident created a huge popularity wave for MGR.
 This eventually helped to increase the popularity of not only MGR, but also the DMK in the election, and is attributed as one of the reasons for the victory of the DMK.